 Please help us improve DPanswers

 Do you think there is an error in this listing or do you have anything to add to these specifications?
-In particular, if no exact trigger voltage is listed and you own this flash and have measured the trigger, voltage, please contact us with the additional or corrected data, or simply send us a message and tell us how we can improve the product database.
+In particular, if no trigger voltage is listed (or you believe the trigger voltage indicated is wrong) and you own this flash and have measured the trigger voltage, please contact us with the additional or corrected data, or simply send us a message and tell us how we can improve the product database.